m-minervino/UNS2STR/README.md

 `UNS2STR str_grid_file uns_sol_file verbosity_flag scale_f`

 where the first input argument (after executable name) is the original structured grid file, which is used to provide indexing for all grid nodes.
 It must be provided as a Tecplot binary load-on-demand file (*.szplt*), containing at x,y,z coordinates of the 2D mesh, lying on the xz plane (i.e. y coordinates are identically zero, but need to be included in the file).
+All Tecplot data must be in double precision.

 The second argument is the unstructured CFD solution, obtained on that grid once converted to the solver format (unordered).
 It must also be provided as a Tecplot binary load-on-demand file (*.szplt*), containing coordinates of the unstructured 2D mesh, lying on the xz plane (i.e. y coordinates are identically zero) as well as all the other flow variables stored at grid nodes.
+All Tecplot data must be in double precision.

 The third input is a flag (0/1) specifying the minimm (0) or maximum (1) vebosity level.